 Even Worse Came After

 If you were to judge a film based solely on film critics and aggregate scores, Batman v Superman is a lot worse than Beverly Hills Chihuahua.
 That film at least sits at a 40% score over Batman v Superman’s 27%.
-But, ironically, that’s how people base their decisions sometimes, if not all of the time.
+But, ironically, that’s how people base their decisions sometimes if not all of the time.
 Or at least, that’s how whoever was running the studio at the time of pre-production of Justice League was basing decisions.

-It’s archaic to imagine that some saw opportunity in a time of disaster, yet, I can’t rid myself from thinking it happened.
+It’s archaic to imagine that some saw an opportunity in a time of disaster, yet, I can’t rid myself of thinking it happened.
 The moment Zack left Justice League, it was as if Scar took over Pride Rock with the Hyenas.
 In a metaphorical sense, I was Simba not wanting to return home because it didn’t look the same.
 Nala was Deb trying to warn me that it wasn’t the same, but that I needed to return home to see the monstrosity that was done to the land.

 The Fans Attacked